oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 : An entity that authenticates a Client Instance and attests it by issuing a Client Attestation JWT.

 Challenge:
 : A String that is the input to a cryptographic challenge-response pattern.
-This is traditionally called nonce within OAuth.
+This is traditionally called a nonce within OAuth.

 # Relation to RATS